H. H. Holmes: Murders

 On August 11, 1895, Joseph Pulitzer's The World published a fictional floor plan of Holmes' "Murder Castle" with (left to right and top to bottom): a vault, a crematorium, a trapdoor in the floor, and a quicklime grave with bones.

-Holmes moved to Chicago in August 1886, which is when he began using the pseudonym "H. H. Holmes".
-Soon after his arrival, he came across a drugstore at the northwest corner of South Wallace Avenue and West 63rd Street in the Englewood section of Chicago.
+Soon after his arrival in Chicago, Holmes came across a drugstore at the northwest corner of South Wallace Avenue and W. 63rd Street in the Englewood section of the city.
 The drugstore's owner, Elizabeth Holton, gave Holmes a job; he proved to be a hardworking employee, eventually buying the store.

-Contrary to several accounts, Holmes did not kill Dr. E. S. Holton.
+Contrary to several accounts, Holmes did not kill Dr. E. S. Holton, the drugstore's original owner.
 Holmes purchased an empty lot across the street, where construction began in 1887 for a two-story mixed-use building, with apartments on the second floor and retail spaces, including a new drugstore, on the first.
-When Holmes declined to pay the architects or the steel company, Aetna Iron and Steel, they took him to court in 1888.
-In 1892, he added a third floor, telling investors and suppliers he intended to use it as a hotel during the upcoming World's Columbian Exposition.
+When he declined to pay the architects or the steel company, Aetna Iron and Steel, they took him to court in 1888.
+In 1892, Holmes added a third floor, telling investors and suppliers he intended to use it as a hotel during the upcoming World's Columbian Exposition.

 Contemporary accounts report that Holmes built the hotel to lure tourists visiting the Exposition in order to kill them and sell their skeletons to nearby medical schools.
 Although he did have a history of selling stolen cadavers to medical schools, Holmes had acquired these wares through body snatching rather than murder.
 Likewise, there is no evidence that Holmes ever murdered Exposition-goers on the premises.
-The yellow press labeled the building as Holmes's "Murder Castle", claiming the structure contained secret torture chambers, trapdoors, gas chambers and a basement crematorium; none of these sensationalised claims were true.
+The yellow press of the period labeled the building as Holmes' "Murder Castle", claiming the structure contained secret torture chambers, trapdoors, gas chambers and a basement crematorium; none of these sensationalised claims were true.